kurdi1mans/Workflow-Engine-Requirements/05 - Cybersecurity/Variant-Based Access Control (VBAC).md

 	- Audit logs must cover all operations on the system (Read, Write, Delete)
 	- All Operations must be provided at the lowest level possible (field-level)

-- For sensetive fields shown as part of a long register, read operations cannot be effectively tracked
+- For sensitive fields shown as part of a long register, read operations cannot be effectively tracked
 	- a Solution here is to set the value of the field invisible
 		- Users can un-hide the value of each cell separately (generating an audit log item)